- THEOLOGICAL COLLEGE

 This seminar will review the emerging trends, the challenges of aging and the Christian framework for understanding the retirement time of life as part of our spiritual journey.
 The content and discussion will cover material and resources designed to help maturing adults (50+), either approaching or already in retirement to discover peace and purpose for this season of life through personal growth and ministry development.
 The legacy of faith, support of others and the presence and power of the Spirit has the potential to transform an ordinary retirement into an exceptional journey of discovery!

-Dr. Paul Pearce served as the Executive Director of Beulah Garden Homes Society and has just recently retired from this position as of Dec.
-2012.
-Beulah Garden Homes provides affordable, independent and assisted-living housing for an older adult (55+) community of 360 people (310 residents, 50 staff) in East Vancouver.
-Beulah Garden Homes Society is an affiliated ministry with the CBWC.
-He has served in a number of ministry capacities across western Canada and in Ontario through the years as an educator, a pastor and a CBWC denominational leader in Calgary, Edmonton, Toronto and Vancouver.
+Dr. Paul Pearce served as the Executive Director of Beulah Garden Homes Society (BGH) in Vancouver and retired at the end of 2012.
+Beulah Garden Homes provides affordable, independent and assisted-living housing for an older adult (55+) community of 360 people (310 residents, 50 staff) in East Vancouver and is an affiliated ministry of the CBWC.
+Through the years, Paul also served in a number of ministry capacities across western Canada and in Ontario as an educator, a pastor and a CBWC denominational leader.
+He also directs Carey’s Centre for Healthy Aging Transitions (CHAT).